 What Is Google Shopping?

-Google Shopping Ads are displayed when a user or potential customer searches for a product in Google.
+According to the recent search engine marketing stats as of September 2019, Google is the most popular search engine Worldwide with a stunning 81.5% market share, So let's discuss the topic more in-depth, what is google shopping?, And how you can leverage its power.
+Google Shopping Ads are displayed when a user or potential customer may use a search engine like Google for a product.
 They appear along the top of or often in the upper right hands side of the search results page.
 Shopping ads can also be found by clicking the “shopping” tab.
 The ones that really matter though are the 1-8 shopping ads that appear on the Google search results page.
 This is where products have the ability to be seen and compared, so a consumer can make decisions depending on the price, brand or special offer.

-It has taken awhile for Google Shopping to find its place in the market, but slowly it has become a staple in the online shopping world, partly due to the fact that Google promotes the listings high on the results page, as I mentioned above, but more so because it makes it easier for businesses to connect with their customers.
-The growth of Google Shopping has proven that all companies can benefit from the exposure.
+It has taken awhile for Google Shopping to find its place in the market but more and more people are finding out the answer to 'What is Google Shopping?', It has become a staple in the online shopping world, partly due to the fact that Google promotes the listings high on the results page, as I mentioned above, but more so because it makes it easier for businesses to connect with their customers.
+The growth of Google Shopping, as well as the integration of Google Shopping Lists , has proven that all companies can benefit from the exposure.
 Since paid search is still the preferred method of advertising online, it’s wise to focus the majority of your marketing strategy on this.
-Around 54.5% of all search engine marketing is done through Google.
+Around 54.5% of all search of massive search engine awareness.
+Search engine marketing and digital marketing in general sis done through Google, period.
 This dominates other platforms such as Bing and Facebook.
 Companies are realizing that Google Shopping is one of the top places to bring in new customers and are starting to spend accordingly.

 Google Merchant Center is where your product feed is located.
 It is also the place where you can easily setup tax and shipping rules, which are both required before you can run Google Shopping Ads.
 A product feed is data and details about your products presented in a particular format that Google can read and understand.